 3D product renderings help to not only promote the goods but also make a statement on the market.
 Using flawless photorealistic 3D visualization for visual marketing ensures a strong response from the target audience and attention to the products.

 More and more Furniture Manufacturers that have only used photography before want to try CGI as an alternative.
-Organizing photo shoots takes too much time and efforts, starting from renting a location and ending with transportation.
+Organizing photo shoots takes too much time and effort, starting from renting a location and ending with transportation.
 The only problem with product rendering is that it’s hard to distinguish high quality from low quality for an untrained eye.
 Ordinary viewers may sense that something is wrong with images but can’t pinpoint the exact cause of it.
 So how will Furniture Manufacturers know who is a professional 3D visualization contractor and who is only a beginner?

 As an experienced CGI studio, we made a list of common rookie mistakes that can help Manufacturers to identify inexperienced 3D Artists and choose professionals instead.
 Moreover, these 10 common errors are useful for controlling the whole 3D visualization process and making the right corrections.